Inquiry

 • Next-generation sequencing (NGS) and third-generation sequencing platforms.

-The 16S rRNA gene, a housekeeping gene in almost all bacteria, is about 1550 bp long and consists of both conserved and variable regions.
-The sequence of the variable region can be used for bacterial taxonomy and phylogeny.
-16S rRNA sequencing generally involves the selective PCR amplification using appropriate primers that target the16S rRNA gene, followed by next/third generation sequencing through Illumina MiSeq/HiSeq, Roche 454, or Ion Torrent instruments, or by third-generation sequencing through PacBio SMRT or Nanopore instruments.
-Coupled with powerful bioinformatics tools, we can perform basic sequence processing, diversity analysis, taxonomic assignment, and community comparisons.
-Our robust 16S rRNA analysis pipeline for phylogenetic assignment is using three popular databases – Silva, Green Genes, and Ribosomal Database Project (RDP).
+16S rRNA sequencing typically involves the selective PCR amplification of the 16S rRNA gene using specific primers, followed by second-generation or third-generation sequencing.
+NGS can be performed using platforms such as Illumina MiSeq/HiSeq, Roche 454, or Ion Torrent, while third-generation sequencing leverages PacBio SMRT or Nanopore technologies.
+Utilizing robust bioinformatics tools, we can conduct essential sequence processing, diversity analysis, taxonomic assignment, and community comparisons.
+Our powerful 16S rRNA analysis pipeline aligns sequences for phylogenetic assignment using three popular databases: Silva, Green Genes, and the Ribosomal Database Project (RDP).

-Bacterial 16S rRNA sequencing can determine the microbial diversity, microbial abundance, and possible microbial functions.
-It has played an important role in the identification of the global bacteria communities in both healthy and diseased groups for disease diagnosis, biomarker discovery, and target discovery.
-Bacterial 16S rRNA sequencing has also been applied to areas such as environmental conservation, agricultural production, petroleum exploration, and industrial manufacturing.
+Bacterial 16S rRNA sequencing aids in determining microbial diversity, abundance, and potential microbial functions.
+It plays a critical role in identifying bacterial communities across global health and disease populations, contributing significantly to disease diagnosis, biomarker discovery, and target identification.
+Beyond medical applications, 16S rRNA sequencing is also employed in environmental conservation, agricultural production, oil exploration, and industrial manufacturing.

 Bacterial 16S rRNA Sequencing Workflow

-3. DNA Quality Control (QC): We assess the DNA on quantity, quality, and purity prior to library preparation.
+3. DNA Quality Control (QC): Prior to library preparation, we rigorously assess the DNA for quantity, quality, and purity.

-5. Sequencing: We offer comprehensive 16S rRNA sequencing services by using the next/third generation sequencing technology.
+5. Sequencing: Our comprehensive 16S rRNA sequencing services utilize cutting-edge second- and third-generation sequencing technologies.

 Bioinformatics Analysis